-To address problematic SCGFailure handling, we propose a device-side solution SCGFailure Manager (SFM) in §IV.
+To address problematic SCGFailure handling, we propose a device-side solution SCGFailure Manager (SFM) in Section IV.
 SFM incorporates three key modules to enhance the detection and recovery process of SCGFailures.
-First, to avoid false detection of SCGFailure, SFM provides traffic-aware SCG-Failure detection by utilizing recent traffic information on the UE side.
+First, to avoid false detection of SCGFailure, SFM provides traffic-aware SCGFailure detection by utilizing recent traffic information on the UE side.
 Second, during the recovery stage, when the normal SCG recovery is blocked, SFM offers device-side target cell selection for UE to perform SCG recovery autonomously.
 Finally, SFM adapts the RSRP threshold of SCG addition to prevent repeated SCGFailures by forcing an early stop.
 We employ a trace-driven evaluation using what-if study to assess the performance of SFM across all SCGFailure instances in our dataset.
 With SFM, UE can eliminate more than half of problematic SCGFailure instances.
 This brings a throughput gain of over 100% in at least half of SCGFailure instances.

-Release.
-New datasets and codes will be released upon publication.
-Our previous release of SCGFailure datasets are available at [7].
+Release: Our SCGFailure datasets are available at [7].